PE and Sports Premium

 Pinfold’s use of Sports Premium Grant

 Here at Pinfold primary School we believe sport and physical activity is an important part of our children’s development.
 It helps our children develop confidence and also contributes to their overall attitude and behaviour.
-We also believe that participating in sports further develops, and strengthens, our sense of community as a School and, though participation in local high quality competitive sporting events, strengthens our links with the local community.
-We are inclusive and we actively support and encourage all of our pupils, no matter their level of ability, to participate.
-Our pupils are confident, and supported, to challenge themselves through the wide range of curricula and extra curricula sports activities we offer.
+We also believe that participating in sports further develops, and strengthens, our sense of community as a school and, through participation in local high quality competitive sporting events, strengthens our links with the local community.
+We are inclusive and actively support and encourage all of our pupils, no matter their level of ability, to participate.
+Our pupils are confident, and supported, to challenge themselves through a wide range of curricula and extra curricula sports activities.
 The sporting opportunities are rich, varied and designed to challenge and stretch our pupils – no matter their ability.
-However, most importantly they are fun and they are engaging.
+Most importantly they are fun and engaging.

 Use of the primary school sport premium at Pinfold Primary

-To ensure we make the most effective use of this money our School has focused on using it to improve our sports provision for all of our children no matter their age and no matter their ability.
-We have achieved this by providing additional activities, facilitated by specialist sports coaches and teachers, for all of our pupils and also by providing some transport support.
+To ensure we make the most effective use of this money our school has focused on using it to improve our sports provision for all of our children no matter their age and no matter their ability.
+We have achieved this by providing additional activities, facilitated by specialist sports coaches and teachers, for all of our pupils, including nursery, and also by providing transport support.

-This approach has enabled our School to extend the already rich and varied, sports provision to incorporate a broader range of activities for all of our pupils.
+This approach has enabled our school to extend the already rich and varied sports provision to incorporate a broader range of activities for all our pupils.

-Pinfold, as other West Lancashire Schools, is advantaged by having an active sports partnership which is able to support its local schools by offering a program of exciting and age appropriative sports for all ages in our school, (including nursery children).
+Pinfold, as other West Lancashire Schools, is advantaged by having an active sports partnership which supports local schools by offering a program of exciting and age appropriative sports for all children in our school, (including nursery children).
 These lessons are delivered on a half termly basis by a School Sports Specialist.
 Each half term the WLSP provides a School Sports Specialist who delivers coaching in their specialist area of the National Curriculum.
 All children have equal access to these lessons.

 The 6 areas in which the school receives support include: Gymnastics, Dance, Invasion Games, Net and Wall, Striking and Fielding and Athletics and Outdoor Adventurous Activities.
 The School Sport Specialist not only delivers Curriculum PE lessons but provides continued professional development for school staff and delivers a weekly after school clubs.
+We also keenly take part in the annual “Dance Fever”, where the majority of our children perform on stage for an audience.
 In addition to the provision facilitated by a School Sports Specialist the school is a member of the West Lancashire Sports Partnership and has access to all the service/opportunities delivered by the partnership.
-We use 50% of our school sports grant to support this additional provision.
+We use 29%of our school sports grant to support this additional provision.

-As our school hall is not big enough to safely carry out P.E. lessons with 25 Key Stage 2 children, some of the funding (4%) is used to hire the village hall for dance and gymnastic lessons.
-In addition to this we enable the delivery of high quality swimming lessons for all our children.
+As our school hall is not big enough to safely carry out P.E. lessons with 26 Key Stage 2 children, some of the funding (4%) is used to hire the village hall for dance and gymnastic lessons.
+In addition we enable the delivery of high quality swimming lessons for all our children.
 We hold high regard to the teaching of swimming and the acquisition of skills to enable all our children (including nursery children) to have confidence in the water.
-To achieve this aim this year we have been able to provide the non-swimmers in our school with an extra 2 qualified swimming teachers, who work both in and out of the water with these children to improve their swimming performance.
-Additionally we are now able to fund the non-swimmers lessons throughout the summer term with these same 2 extra instructors to ensure that their early acquired skills progress steadily right through the year.
-We use 20% of the grant to support this activity.
+To achieve this aim we have been able to provide the non-swimmers in our school with an extra 2 qualified swimming teachers, who work both in and out of the water with these children to improve their swimming performance.
+Additionally we now fund the non-swimmers lessons throughout the summer term with these same 2 extra instructors to ensure that their early acquired skills progress steadily right through the year.
+We use 24%of the grant to support this activity.

-Extra funding has been spent on lunchtime assistants (30 mins per day).
-This has allowed the organising of active games during the lunchtime break.
-10% of the grant.
+Extra funding has been spent on an active lunchtime assistant, who accompanies the children on their daily mile She also organises active games during the lunchtime break.
+21%of the grant.

-In order to ensure that our children have access to high quality competitive sports activities we make every effort to take part in all inter school sporting events, often taking two or three teams to events allowing as many children who wish to take part to do so.
+In order to ensure that our children have access to high quality competitive sports activities we make every effort to take part in all inter school sporting events, often taking two or three teams to events allowing all children who wish to take part to do so.

-The Head Teacher, supported by the sports Governor Dr Joe Yates, will report back to the main governing body and to you as parents, on how the sports premium fund is used in the School and the impact it is having.
+The Head Teacher, will report back to the main governing body and to you as parents, on how the sports premium fund is used in the school and the impact it is having.

-At Pinfold we are very keen to ensure that the money is employed to offer something extra for our pupils and to challenge them through a rich and varied diet of activities which are both fun and engaging.
-As part of this process the Sports Governor will observe a number of the specialist lessons over the forthcoming year and you, and your children, will be asked to feedback on the sports activities we are offering.
-Most recently the sports governor observed the final week of the six week tennis block delivered to all children in the School.
+At Pinfold we are very keen to ensure that the money is deployed to offer something extra for our pupils and to challenge them through a rich and varied diet of activities which are both fun and engaging.
+As part of this process the Sports Governor will observe a number of the specialist lessons over the forthcoming year; you, and your children, will be asked to feedback on the sports activities we offer.
+The sports governor observed the final week of the six week tennis block delivered to all children in the school.
 He spent the afternoon with the Children and noted: